 I don’t know where it was that I first came across Lara Casey’s Powersheets but ever since I read about them, they have been on my radar.
 They are all about helping you uncover what matters most and developing meaningful, actionable goals.
 If you’re shopping for Powersheets mid-year, it’s likely the one-year set is sold out, you can grab a copy of the undated six-month set.
 I debated on this, but I’m holding out for the one-year full set.

 - For as much as I love cracking open a nice new planner, it’s only a tool.

 - There is no magic in the planner selected.
 But it’s in the daily discipline of putting it into use that helps to get things from to-do to done.

-- While each of these planners are beautiful and great in their own right, sometimes finding the perfect planner match for you takes a little time.
-Don’t be afraid to try and try again until you get it right
+- Each of these planners is beautiful and great in their own right.
+But sometimes finding the perfect planner match for you takes a little time.
+Don’t be afraid to try and try again until you get it right.

 Do you have a planner obsession?
 What has been your go-to planner this year?

 Join the BCW Community to get the latest inspiration and tips